manussekhar/Networking_Notes/DNS.md

 When using a browser ip resolution is handled from browser to OS to router to ISP

 is not bound to [[http]] can be mixed with any other protocol.
-Most DNS queries are send over [[UDP]] but sending over TCP is also suppo
+Most DNS queries are send over [[UDP]] but sending over TCP is also supported